fullstack-development/developers-roadmap/shared/middle/sicp.md

     * What is the propagation of constraints?
     * How does constraint networks work?
     * How are assignments (or mutability) used in implementation of constraint systems?
     * What is the expression-oriented style?
-What are advantages of this style comparing to imperative style?
+What are advantages of this style, compared to imperative style?

   * [3.4 Concurrency: Time Is of the Essence](http://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-23.html#%_sec_3.4)